nik-base/auto-tfs/README.md

 - Auto Checkout on Change
 - Auto Add to source control on Add
 - Auto Delete from source control on Delete
+- Auto Rename on source control on Rename (Throw error cannot find file since already renamed - Known issue)
+- Add, Checkout and Undo operation can be performed via context menu in Explorer (multiple), Editor and Editor Tile.

 ## Links